psantimauro/godotProjects/clickergame/docs/clickergame/GUI/DisplayContainer.md

-This is the center view of the GUI, this holds things like popup message and user unlock notifications
+This is the center view of the GUI, this holds things like popup message and user unlock notifications.

+I